 In addition to kibble, you may also give your dog a vitamin or joint supplement.
-You may feed table scraps from time to time.
 You likely give treats, whether it’s multiple times per day or on occasion.
 Your dog might like to sneak veggies from your garden, or snack on fresh spring grass.
 All of these foods play a different role in your dog’s health.
 The kibble on its own technically meets all baseline nutritional needs, but all of these foods and treats together form a more complete nutrient profile.
 The same is true for your goldfish.
 A varied, balanced diet supports a more complete picture of health.

 Another problem with feeding just fish food flakes, or even pellets for that matter, is that it doesn’t meet your goldfish’s natural urge to forage and snack throughout the day.
 In nature, goldfish eat all day long.
 They eat insects, small crustaceans, and plants.
 Feeding your goldfish a sprinkle of fish food once or twice a day meets the basic nutritional needs, but it doesn’t allow for the enrichment and nutrition of foraging.
 This can lead to boredom and often results in goldfish uprooting or eating plants you want to keep.

 The Basics of a Goldfish Diet